MuhammadBilalAkbar/dart3_class_modifiers/README.md

 }
 ```

-If you don’t want exhaustive switching, or want to be able to add subtypes later without breaking
+If you don’t want exhaustive(includes all possibilities) switching, or want to be able to add
-the API, use the final modifier.
+subtypes later without breaking the API, use the final modifier.

+## mixin

+required for mixin (usage of `with`)

+For base and final class, others subclasses extending or implementing from base or final class in
+the same library must be base, final or sealed.

+mixin allows for the reuse of a class’s code in multiple class hierarchies.

 ## Combining modifiers